Religion in New Zealand: Regional trends

 First Church of Otago, a Presbyterian church in Dunedin.
 The Otago region was historically dominated by Presbyterianism because it was settled by Scots.

+Dominant Christian denominations in each territorial authority, 2023 census.

 Immigration and settlement trends have led to religious differences between the various regions of New Zealand.
 The 19th-century settlement of Scottish immigrants in Otago (originally under the auspices of the Free Church of Scotland in 1848) and Southland continues to influence the dominance of Presbyterianism in the south of the South Island.
 The English mainly settled in the North Island and Upper South Island, hence the dominance of Anglicanism in these areas (especially Canterbury, where the Church of England sponsored the 1850 settlement through the Canterbury Association).

 Subsequent migration trends have led to clusters of distinct religious practice.
 Catholics of Polish origin (many connected with the re-settlements from Siberia in 1944) have a presence (for example) in the Wellington region.

 Filipinos have become a noticeable element in the Roman Catholic communities of Southland.

 Dominant Christian denominations in each territorial authority, 2013 census.

 The Chatham Islands have roughly equal numbers of Anglicans and Catholics.

 In the 2013 census, two of New Zealand's sixteen regions had a Christian majority: Southland (51.9 per cent) and Hawke's Bay (50.5 per cent), and two regions had a non-religious majority: Tasman (51.4 per cent) and Nelson (51.0 per cent).